• Mental Health

 Once you’ve identified a therapist who works well with your anxiety, the final important piece to consider is therapist “fit.”
 In other words, do you feel comfortable sharing with this person?
 Do you feel like they “get you?”
 If so, then you’ve likely found a provider to successfully help you treat and manage your anxiety.

 If you’re feeling ready to begin your search to find a therapist, check out our online therapist directory to get started, or talk to your health care provider about options.
-If you’re paying out-of-pocket, online therapy companies offer a good deal of affordability and convenience, with BetterHelp and Talkspace being two of the most well known providers in the space.
+If you’re paying out-of-pocket, online anxiety therapy platforms offer a good deal of affordability and convenience, with BetterHelp and Talkspace being two of the most well-known providers in the space.

 How to Make Anxiety Counseling Work for You